Valamyrr/FFxivTTRPG/README.md

 ## Known Issues

 ### Inventory Glitchs
-When moving around items in the inventory, they may returns to the first position.
-There could be multiple items in the same slot too.
-It happens when moving an item before the callback to render the sheet happens.
-If it happens, closing the sheet and reopening (or any other action forcing the sheet to re-render) should fix the issue.
-(I think it has been fixed as I can't reproduce the issue anymore.)
+When moving around items in the inventory, if you switch two items, it will replace one in the first available position instead of switching positions.

 ## Contributing
 This project is opened to PR.
 I am the only maintainer of this project, so please understand that you might need to send me messages on Discord if your PR does not get attention.
 It's entirely possible I miss notifications.